-The remaining forms of fungal growth are soft and white rot.
+Other forms of the fungal growth include soft and white rot.
 The soft rot variety produces some of the most extensive integrity degradation, though it is notably more rare than brown or white.
-White rot can be recognized by the spotting and spongy texture it produces in wood.
+The most familiar effects of white rot are small spots and a spongy consistency within the affected wood.

 One of the most frustrating pests homeowners can deal with is carpenter ants.
 Not only do they produce the sort of wood degradation that you would see with termites, but they also feature a painful bite that’s strong enough to puncture skin.
 Common signs of carpenter ants include piles of sawdust around the garage door, as well as gentle murmuring around the affected area.
 Both ants and termites can greatly damage the integrity of your wooden garage door, especially over the course of a few years.